local-first-web/auth/README.md

 - **Storage** Taco uses the secure storage provided by the device to store the user's keys.
   Otherwise Taco does **not** deal with storage for the signature chain.
-- **Networking** Taco does not deal with networking for sending invitations or for keeping signature chains in sync across devices.
+- **Networking** Taco can synchronize with other instances to ensure that everyone has the same signature chain, but you need to provide a working socket connecting us to a peer.

 ### Examples